AkaCoder404/AkaCoder404.github.io/_posts/2022-11-01-What-the-fork?.md

 ![](../../assets/img/posts/fork2.png)

 Wait, why add `wait(NULL)`?
 This is because the parent process is finished by the time the child asks for its parents pid.
-When a process is finished, all its children are reassigned as children of the initial proccess, which has a pid of 1.
+When a process is finished, all its children are reassigned as children of the init process, which has a pid of 1.
 Thus, we must use [`wait()`](https://linux.die.net/man/2/wait) in the paren'ts code to wait for the child to execute.
+This type of child process is known as "orphan processes".
 If we didn't use it, we would have gotten something like this

 ```console
 Child Process i=0, pid=13546, parent pid=13545